Quick Answer

 - Acceleration is not automatic.
 The deal team requests acceleration; the SEC grants it after looking at the broader picture, including whether reasonable steps have been taken to distribute the preliminary prospectus.

-The 48-hour rule is the affirmative-delivery requirement for the preliminary prospectus in IPOs.
+The 48-hour rule is the affirmative-delivery requirement for the preliminary prospectus in an offering by a previously nonreporting issuer.

-- A broker-dealer must send a preliminary prospectus to a customer at least 48 hours before sending a confirmation of sale in an initial public offering
+- A broker-dealer must send a preliminary prospectus to a customer at least 48 hours before sending a confirmation of sale, subject to the rule's stated exceptions (including most asset-backed offerings that meet the relevant Form S-3 instruction)

 - The managing underwriter must ensure participating broker-dealers have sufficient copies of the preliminary or final prospectus

-The rule gives the IPO buyer a real window to review the disclosure before the trade is confirmed.
+The rule gives a first-time issuer's buyer a real window to review the disclosure before the trade is confirmed.
 Without it, a customer could in theory receive a confirmation of sale with the prospectus tucked in the envelope, defeating the purpose of mandatory disclosure.

 Exam Tip: Gotchas

-- Access-equals-delivery DOES NOT eliminate the 48-hour preliminary-prospectus rule for IPOs.
-The final-prospectus delivery duty is satisfied by EDGAR filing; the preliminary-prospectus delivery duty is satisfied only by sending the preliminary prospectus to the customer at least 48 hours before confirming the sale.
+- Access-equals-delivery DOES NOT eliminate the 48-hour preliminary-prospectus rule for a previously nonreporting issuer.
+The final-prospectus delivery duty can be satisfied through access-equals-delivery; the preliminary-prospectus delivery duty is satisfied only by sending the preliminary prospectus to the customer at least 48 hours before confirming the sale.

 A specialized delivery rule defines when a security has been preceded by a prospectus for transactions requiring shareholder approval (such as business-combination votes).